Abhishek176/Capgemini_Training/Kubernetes/kubernetesCheetSheet.md

-kubectl scale deploy <deployment_name> --replicas=<no_of replicas> : TO scale the replicas kubectl rollout history deploy <deployment_name> : To check the revision details of the deployment kubectl rollout status deployment <deployment_name> : To check the rollout status kubectl rollout undo deploy myapp-deploy : To rollback to previous revesion kubectl rollout undo deploy myapp-deploy --to-revision=<revision_no> : To rollback to specific revesion kubectl rollout history deploy myapp-deploy --revision=<revision_no> :  To check the change made in the specific revesion
+kubectl scale deploy <deployment_name> --replicas=<no_of replicas> : TO scale the replicas kubectl rollout history deploy <deployment_name> : To check the revision details of the deployment kubectl rollout status deployment <deployment_name> : To check the rollout status kubectl rollout undo deploy <deployment_name> : To rollback to previous revesion kubectl rollout undo deploy <deployment_name> --to-revision=<revision_no> : To rollback to specific revesion kubectl rollout history deploy <deployment_name> --revision=<revision_no> :  To check the change made in the specific revesion kubectl rollout restart deploy <deployment_name> : To restart all the pods of deployment

 # service
 kubectl expose <deployment/rs/rc/pod> <deployment/rs/rc/pod_name> --type=ClusterIP/NodePort/LoadBalancer --port=<service_port> --target-port=<backend_pod_port> --name=<service_name> : To cerate service in imperative way